 When my fertile window was no longer, I then went out and bought every single pregnancy test I could find and stored them neatly in my bathroom.
 I tested about a week early and on about the 3rd day of testing, there was a very faint line on that pregnancy test!
 I was pregnant again!

 But what I had not thought about, was the FEAR I would also feel with the joy.
 The fear of losing another baby.
 The fear of not knowing.
-The fear of EVERYTHING that a pregnancy could or could not bring.
+The fear of EVERYTHING that pregnancy could or could not bring.
 I was terrified.

 I remember at my first appointment, I had a long talk with my doctor.
 I made sure she understood my fears and told her she would probably be seeing a lot of me, more so than the average pregnant woman, because of my fears.
 She was thankfully okay with that.

 During my whole pregnancy, I went to the ER numerous times because I feared the baby was not moving enough or that he was moving too much.
 I because of a regular and known face in the ER.
-But, this was something I HAD to do to ensure my baby sticking with me.
+But, this was something I HAD to do to ensure my baby stuck with me.
 Staying inside me to grow and get healthy and big.

 I remember waking up partly through my second D&C and hearing ‘sucking sounds‘.
 I will NEVER forget this, ever.
 It haunts me to this day knowing those sounds were of my precious baby being pulled from my uterus to who knows where.